Vítězslav Jaroš: Liverpool

-St Patrick's Athletic loan
+Loan to St Patrick's Athletic

-On February 3, 2021, it was announced that Jaroš had joined League of Ireland Premier Division side St Patrick's Athletic on loan for the duration of the 2021 season.
-This made him the second ever player from Czech Republic to sign for the club, after fellow Příbram native Michal Macek.
-He made his debut for St Pats, and his senior competitive debut, on the 19th March 2021, in a 1–1 draw with Shamrock Rovers in the Dublin derby at Tallaght Stadium.
-Jaroš' debut performance saw him draw high praise from his manager Stephen O'Donnell who stated "He’s shown tonight what he’s shown all pre-season.
-For a player so young, 19 years of age, to have such a good mentality and be so composed – if you were coming in and didn’t know his age, you’re saying: ‘That’s a seasoned veteran, that’s a real pro’."
-He kept the first clean sheet of his senior career on the 3rd April 2021, as his side won 1–0 away to Bohemians in the Dublin City derby at Dalymount Park to go top of the league.
-Jaroš went on to keep 5 clean sheets in 6 games as his side remained unbeaten after 9 games, conceding just 4 goals.
+On 3 February 2021, it was announced that Jaroš had joined League of Ireland Premier Division side St Patrick's Athletic on loan for the duration of the 2021 season.
+This made him the second ever player from the Czech Republic to sign for the club, after fellow Příbram native Michal Macek.
+He made his debut for St Pats, and his senior competitive debut, on 19 March 2021, in a 1–1 draw with Shamrock Rovers in the Dublin derby at Tallaght Stadium.
+Jaroš' debut performance saw him draw high praise from his manager Stephen O'Donnell who stated "He's shown tonight what he's shown all pre-season.
+For a player so young, 19 years of age, to have such a good mentality and be so composed – if you were coming in and didn't know his age, you’re saying: ‘That’s a seasoned veteran, that’s a real pro’."
+He kept the first clean sheet of his senior career on 3 April 2021, as his side won 1–0 away to Bohemians in the Dublin City derby at Dalymount Park to go top of the league.

+Jaroš went on to keep five clean sheets in six games as his side remained unbeaten after nine games, conceding just four goals.
 On 12 November 2021, Jaroš was named as the club's Player of the Year, as voted by the club's supporters following a debut season that saw him help his side to a 2nd place finish, their best since the club's 2013 title win.
-On 28 November 2021 Jaroš made his last appearance for the club in the 2021 FAI Cup Final, beating rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.
-He departed the club at the end of the season, waiting for guidance from Jurgen Klopp on where his next move would be, with the Liverpool manager stating "Vit was brilliant in Ireland", while Pat's manager Stephen O'Donnell stated he was the best 20 year old goalkeeper he had ever seen, including Kasper Schmeichel who was a teammate of his at Falkirk at the same age.
+On 28 November 2021, Jaroš made his last appearance for the club in the 2021 FAI Cup Final, beating rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.
+He departed the club at the end of the season, waiting for guidance from Jürgen Klopp on where his next move would be, with the Liverpool manager stating "Vit was brilliant in Ireland", while Pat's manager Stephen O'Donnell stated he was the best 20-year-old goalkeeper he had ever seen, including Kasper Schmeichel who was a teammate of his at Falkirk at the same age.
 On 26 January 2022, it was announced that Jaroš had been named SWI Goalkeeper of the Year as voted by Irish journalists.